 Buy Two Handsaw Sets

 Adding “set” to handsaw blades, means using a tool to push the teeth one way or another to create a slightly wider “kerf” (saw track) and more even cutting.
-It also prevents your saw from getting stuck in the kerf.
+It also prevents your saw from “binding”, or getting stuck in the kerf.
 A “Saw Set” is a simple, inexpensive, and mandatory saw sharpening tool.
-My recommendation is to purchase these two new and affordable saw sets (about $25 each):
+Stanley made some popular hand saw sets, including the No. 42 and No. 42X pistol grip saw sets.
+Tom Calisto (the handsaw maker featured in “Building an 18th Century Panel Saw with Tom Calisto“) loves the antique No. 42X.
+However, I prefer saw sets that have better clearance.
+I really like the new Japanese Somax No. 250 saw sets (about $25 each):

 - Course saw set (for panel saws & back saws with larger teeth: 4-12 points per inch)